 Regardless of when he gave it and what office he held, the biggest question is why he gave this address.
 It is noted by many that in England, Freemasonry while held for those of the upper echelon of society, it was still by large a gentleman's club.
-It is possible that Ramsay was trying to market Freemasonry to the French aristocracy who would not have had any interest in joining an organization that descended from working class men.
-This is supported by the Oration itself wherein he talks about not taking the name of 'Freemason' literal and looking to see their were "religious warriors and princes".
+It is possible that Ramsay was trying to market Freemasonry to the French aristocracy who would not have had any interest in joining an organization that descended from working-class men.
+This is supported by the Oration itself wherein he talks about not taking the name of 'Freemason' literally and looking to see there were "religious warriors and princes".

-There is very little doubt to the fact that Ramsay invented this chivalric history of Freemasonry, but nonetheless he sparked the fire that would be the creation of Chivalric Masonic orders.
+There is very little doubt about the fact that Ramsay invented this chivalric history of Freemasonry, but nonetheless, he sparked the fire that would be the creation of Chivalric Masonic orders.
 He may not have invented these "high degrees", as they were once called, but he played a very important role.

-The noble ardour which you, gentlemen, evince to enter into the most noble and very illustrious Order of Freemasons, is a certain proof that you already possess all the qualities necessary to become members, that is, humanity, pure morals, inviolable secrecy, and a taste for the fine arts.
+The noble ardor which you, gentlemen, evince to enter into the noblest and very illustrious Order of Freemasons, is a certain proof that you already possess all the qualities necessary to become members, that is, humanity, pure morals, inviolable secrecy, and a taste for the fine arts.

 The second requisite of our Society is sound morals.
 The religious orders were established to make perfect Christians, military orders to inspire a love of true glory, and the Order of Freemasons, to make men lovable men, good citizens, good subjects, inviolable in their promises, faithful adorers of the God of Love, lovers rather of virtue than of reward.

 "Polliciti servare fidem, sanctumque vereri Numen amicito, mores, non munera amare.